grafana/tempo/docs/sources/tempo/metrics/_index.md

 {{< docs/experimental product="Prometheus-compatible API"  >}}

 This experimental Prometheus-compatible API provides a way to visualize metrics out of traces using TraceQL.
+Additionally, the only implemented endpoint is `/query_range`, to allow a Prometheus data source in Grafana to be used.

 The API will have native support in a future Grafana release, possibly using an internal API, deprecating the need for this compatibility layer.